Unity-Technologies/articulations-robot-demo/README.md

 manual input, just uncheck this object in the Hierarchy window.

-## Robotek Hand-E Gripper
+## Robotiq Hand-E Gripper

-This simulation focuses on picking up different objects with the [Robotek Hand-E Gripper](https://robotiq.com/products/hand-e-adaptive-robot-gripper).
+This simulation focuses on picking up different objects with the [Robotiq Hand-E Gripper](https://robotiq.com/products/hand-e-adaptive-robot-gripper).

 Open `Scenes` > `GripperScene`, and press play.
 Try to pick up the cube and drop it!